cncf/tag-security/project-resources/templates/incident-response.md

 Respond to the reporter and notify them you have received the issue and have begun reviewing it.
 Remind them of the embargo policy, and provide them information on who to contact/follow-up with if they have questions.
-Estimate a timeframe that they can expect to recieve an update on the issue.
+Estimate a time frame that they can expect to receive an update on the issue.
 Create a calendar reminder to contact them again by that date to provide an update.

 ### Replicate the issue